Sheree1986/Sheree-Edmund-Portfolio/Python_Moon_Kingdom_Hangman/README.md

 <details>

-🌙 JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs)
+🌙 JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs).
+Yes, deployment of this application was the most difficult.
+In the end I used Replit to run/host the game.

-🌙 JF 1.5 Can follow software designs and functional/technical specifications
+🌙 JF 1.5 Can follow software designs and functional/technical specifications.
+Learning python was very fun.
+It took a while to get used to the spacing/tabbing requirements but with practice I was able to learn and grow.
+This project was completely designed by me, so I was able to implement the specifications.

-🌙 JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications
+🌙 JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications.
+For the portfolio I had to update pygame to get the application running locally.
+The replit "deployment" had no such issue.

-🌙 JF 2.3 Can develop effective user interfaces
+🌙 JF 2.3 Can develop effective user interfaces.
+This was the most fun project to work on.
+I got to learn a new language and make a classic game with my own spin.
+Using Pygame allows for musics and other sound effect to get the user engaged.
+A future implementation would be the mute bottom and two player functionality with score keeping.

-🌙 JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders
+🌙 JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders.
+This was done through the video presentation.

 🌙 JF 6.4 Works independently and takes responsibility.
-For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
+For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges.
+A Kanban board wasn't used for this project but I did follow the user stories as a guideline for what needed to be accomplished to marked this project as done.

-🌙 JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve
+🌙 JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve.
+Under the struggles sections of the original readme I outlined how the restart button issue was solved.

 </details>

 ## Action
-🌙 Took a self study Python course on the Verizon learning platform 🌙 Watch Video tutorial for the basic of hangman
+🌙 Took a self study Python course on the Verizon learning platform

+🌙 Watch Video tutorial for the basic of hangman

-🌙 Designed the functionality of my version of hangman (transformation) 🌙 Learned how to use pygame library to include music into game
+🌙 Designed the functionality of my version of hangman (transformation)

+🌙 Learned how to use pygame library to include music into game